julzaza/wildwitchherbs/_posts/2025-07-03-witch-garden.md

 A real witch’s garden begins with **listening**, not planting.

 And our post on **[Witchy Plants for the Front Door](/witchy-plants-for-front-door/)** will guide you in planting protection right at your threshold.

+For every protective herb, there were others considered too volatile to bring near the home: **[Plants Witches Avoid in the Garden and Threshold](/plants-witches-avoid-folklore/)**.

 ---